trankuong/analysis/README.md

 predictiveCapability
 ====================
+This program was made a while ago, and I just decided to upload it Very simple, but fun to write

 To use the program, run the main file.
 You will be prompted with a prompt asking what you believe